-Course Purpose: The purpose of the course is to provide a fundamental background in trigonometry, to meet the mathematics requirement for the core curriculum and to provide a basis for further study in mathematics.
+Course Purpose: The purpose of the course is to acquaint the student with solutions to different mathematical problems, to meet the mathematics requirement for the core curriculum and to provide a basis for further study in mathematics.
+This course covers algebra, trigonometry, and analytic geometry.

-Reference Textbook: Trigonometry, Liam, Hornsby, Schneider and Daniels.
-Prentice Hall/Pearson Eduction.
+Reference Textbook: Precalculus, Neal, Gustafson, Hughes.
+Cengage Learning.

-Grading: Grades for each six weeks will be computed as follows: --
+Grading: Grades for each six weeks will be computed as follows:

 Tests 70%

 Homework 15%

 Pop Quizzes 15%

 Semester grades are computed as follows:

+Average of the three six weeks 80%

+Semester Exam 20%

 Grading Scale: A 90-100

+B 80-89

+C 70-79

+D 60-69

-B 80-89 C 70-79 D 60-69 F 59 or below
+F 59 or below